Skip to main content

 Versioning

-Every endpoint is prefixed with /v1/.
-Breaking changes ship under new version prefixes (/v2/, etc.) with a 90+ day deprecation window — /v1/ keeps working while you migrate.
-See API versioning & stability for the full policy on what’s breaking, what’s additive, and how deprecations are announced.
+Every endpoint carries the /v1/ prefix.
+Breaking changes ship under new version prefixes (/v2/, etc.) with a 90+ day deprecation window, so /v1/ keeps working while you migrate.
+See API versioning & stability for the full policy on what’s breaking, what’s additive, and how AgentMark announces deprecations.

 Why there is no PATCH /v1/traces